Screen time: Academic performance

 Academic performance can be improved by screen time depending on the length and content of exposure.
 Toddlers after the age of 18 months can be exposed to high-quality programming such as Sesame Street or PBS that provide educational television.
 The right content can prove beneficial, but too much screen time distracts students from studying.
 It is important for parents to establish a limit to how much screen time their children can use per day.
 Limiting and monitoring children's screen usage can increase cognitive development, but further research is required to get a better understanding of how screen time positively affects academic performance.
 On the other hand, increased screen use has been associated with missing school assignments.
 Students who used screens for more than two hours a day are twice as likely to not turn in homework on a regular basis.

-It is yet to be proven that screen time can significantly enhance academic performance, but it is known that increased use in screen time distracts students from focusing on class assignments.
+Research shows that children who lack guidance from their mothers are more likely to overuse screen time and also to struggle academically.
+Those with more prevalent maternal interference in their online activities tend to have more controlled screen time.
+These children also watched more educational content when online versus their counterparts with less parental control.
+Educational content consumed during time allotted for digital use is shown to be positively associated with academic achievement.
+On the other hand, those who only consumed violent media or leisurely video games on school nights, showed a negative associated with academic achievement.
+Their lower academic performances were marked by decreases in grade averages and in their ability to adjust to a school or academic environment.
+Inability to adjust to these situations resulted in a negative effect on school performance.